mathias-ws/prog2005-assignment2/README.md

 ## Docker

+A docker image of this project is available on docker hub as `mathiasws/assignment2:latest`.
+To run the image use: `docker run --name assignment-2 -d -p 80:80 --restart unless-stopped mathiasws/assignment2:latest` .

+### Build locally

 If not already done, please follow the general steps before proceeding.
 These steps will help you build a docker image of the project and do a simple deployment.
 This method requires you to already have a working docker environment on linux.